Skip to product information

 Paris, March 1928.

-Luis Martins De Souza Dantas (1876 - 1954) served as Brazilian ambassador to France before and during the Second World War.
-The Nazi occupation enforced orders against Jews, including mandatory registration, segregation, curfews, and deportation to concentration camps.
-Acting against the process, Dantas issued Brazilian visas to save some 800 persecuted Jews, communists and others, including the influential investment banker and financial consultant Felix G. Rohatyn and, at the age of 12, the legendary art dealer Leo Castelli.
-Dantas became the Brazilian equivalent of German industrialist Oskar Schindler.
+Luis Martins De Souza Dantas (1876 - 1954) served as the Brazilian ambassador to France before and during World War II.
+The Nazi occupation imposed strict anti-Jewish laws, including mandatory registration, segregation, curfews, and deportation to concentration camps.
+Acting against the law, Dantas issued Brazilian visas to save some 800 Jews, communists, and other persecuted people, including the influential investment banker and financial advisor Felix G. Rohatyn and, at the age of 12, the legendary art dealer Leo Castelli.
+Dantas became the Brazilian equivalent of the German industrialist Oskar Schindler.

-Subsequently, Luís Martins De Souza Dantas was investigated by Brazilian authorities and sent back to his home to face charges of violating the country's immigration policy.
-He was saved from prosecution through a legal mechanism.
-After the end of the War, Dantas returned to France, where he spent the rest of his life and, in 2003, Israel honored him with the "Righteous Among the Nations" award.
+Later, Luís Martins De Souza Dantas was investigated by Brazilian authorities and sent back home to face charges of violating the country's immigration policy.
+He was saved from prosecution by a legal mechanism.
+After the end of the war, Dantas returned to France, where he spent the rest of his life, and in 2003, Israel honored him with the "Righteous Among the Nations" award.

-Dantas' thoughts, a decade before risking his life for his principles during the Holocaust, therefore constitute a unique and exceptional document.
+Dantas's thinking, a decade before he risked his life for his principles during the Holocaust, consequently constitutes a unique and exceptional document.

 View full details